"Peace and Variations"

 Tuition & Housing

-HOUSING: For The Academy and Institute participants, housing will now be available in NEC's new Student Life & Performance Center.
-More information regarding housing will be available in February 2018.
+HOUSING: For The Academy, Institute and Adult Education participants, housing will be available in NEC's new Student Life & Performance Center.
+Housing information is available on the Guitarfest website.